Section Image

 South Portland High School located on the corner of Highland Ave and Mountain View Road.

-Spend time outside at Trout Brook Nature Preserve
+Spending time outside at Trout Brook Nature Preserve

-Trout Brook Nature Area sits at the heart of Meetinghouse Hill.
+Trout Brook Nature Reserve sits at the heart of Meetinghouse Hill.
 Known for its easy walking trails and opportunities for bird-watching, the park is considered a true perk by residents.
-Folks can walk along the marsh or sit and read near the stream.
-Nearby Hinckley Park is popular among dog owners, with walking trails for leisurely strolls and two ponds for pets to splash around in.
-When the weather turns and it's time to head indoors, the South Portland Recreation Center is one of the best in the area, and has classes, sports courts, a fitness center and several outdoor amenities.
-The South Portland Public Library sits on the other side of the neighborhood, and is considered a community gathering space for various types of clubs.
+Folks can walk along the marsh or sit by the stream.
+Nearby Hinckley Park is popular among dog owners, with walking trails and two ponds for pets to splash around.
+The South Portland Community Center has classes, sports courts, a fitness center and several outdoor amenities.
+The South Portland Public Library, on the other side of the neighborhood, is a community gathering space for various clubs.

-Trout Brook Nature Preserve Bridge
+Residents can take the Trout Brook Nature Preserve Bridge when hiking.

-Trout Brook Nature Preserve Bridge
+Residents can take the Trout Brook Nature Preserve Bridge when hiking.

 1/3